 Interestingly, in most cases primary hyperhidrosis is localized and has no apparent cause.
 Secondary hyperhidrosis is always generalized and represents a good reason to see a doctor.

-Primary hyperhidrosis is a fairly common problem among people of different age.
+Primary, or axillary hyperhidrosis, is a fairly common problem among people of different age.
 Although it is not a critical illness that requires a serious medical intervention, it still needs to be eliminated: unfortunately, its causes are not clear, and this greatly complicates the lives of people suffering from it.

-Primary hyperhidrosis keeps a person in a state of constant physical and mental discomfort.
+Axillary hyperhidrosis keeps a person in a state of constant physical and mental discomfort.
 The sweat glands are located all over the surface of the body, but the maximum number of them is found in the armpits, the skin of the face, the palms, the feet, the groin area, and under the breasts in women.
 Can you imagine how a person suffering from hyperhidrosis feels, given the rather big coverage area of sweat glands?!
 Such people find it difficult to communicate because the smell of the sweat or wet handshake puts off their interlocutors.
 They have problems travelling by public transport: after every trip they must change the clothes because any increase in air temperature or humidity causes inadequate reaction of the sweat glands and in a matter of seconds, they find themselves wet from head to toe.
 As for their love life, it’s best not to go into it.

 This kind of problems cause a serious social drama: people suffering from hyperhidrosis become isolated, angry, irritable, which puts off the others even more!
 In addition to psychological problems, primary hyperhidrosis can provoke some serious diseases: excessive perspiration disrupts the pH balance, which inevitably affects the skin causing acne, furunculosis, moist eczema, dermatitis and many other issues.
 Add to this lot constant dehydration, which is detrimental to the work of the whole body, and especially to the functioning of the central nervous system.

-Considering all the above, there can be only one conclusion: it is absolutely necessary to treat hyperhidrosis!
+Considering all the above, there can be only one conclusion: it is absolutely necessary to treat axillary hyperhidrosis!
 But how?

 BOTOX FOR HYPERHIDROSIS